-- 18 | What are the most common reasons for the failure of wind energy projects (e.g., species protection, nature conservation, monument protection, air corridors etc.)?
+18 | What are the most common reasons for the failure of wind energy projects (e.g., species protection, nature conservation, monument protection, air corridors etc.)?

-- a) Species protection

-- b) Nature conservation

-- c) Conflicts with third parties
+c) Conflicts with third parties

 19 | Please describe the legal framework for the repowering of wind turbines.